 Before adopting a Cattle dog, make sure you are not looking for a guaranteed, all-around affectionate pooch.
 There’s a possibility your Cattle Dog may not always like or need to cuddle, but they are definitely affectionate dogs.

 Australian Cattle Dogs (ACDs) are not known to be the most affectionate breed, with a tendency towards independence.
 ACDs can develop a strong bond with their owner or other pack members, but often do not exhibit a strong need to cuddle.
-Cattle Dogs are hard-working, loyal, and show their affection in many different ways.
+Cattle Dogs show their affection in many different ways.